 You can make it up to 24 hours ahead of time but remember that the cucumber has a lot of water in it so it will get “wetter” as time goes on.

-Can I just use this as a dip instead of a cheese ball?
+Can I serve this as a dip and not a cheese ball?

 You can totally serve this as a dip.
 To make it a little “looser” for dipping, leave out some of the shredded mozzarella cheese.

 Can I freeze it?

 I would not recommend it because of the high moisture content.

 Make your own Benedictine sandwiches with a spread or smash some of this Benedictine Cheese Ball between two mini toasts!
 Your Derby Party just got tastier!